dotnet/roslyn/docs/compilers/terrapin.md

 The milestones are:

 - Roslyn can successfully validate dotnet/roslyn on a machine that just built dotnet/roslyn.
 This will give us confidence the underlying provenance checks are achievable.
 All of the artifacts necessary to perform validation will be located on the machine in well known locations hence that will allow us to separate out "acquisition of artifacts"
-- Roslyn will produce versions of dotnet-roslyn-manifest-generator and dotnet-roslyn-validator for Terrapin and they will validate that they can use them on projects they are hosting locally.
+- Roslyn will produce versions of dotnet-build-manifest-generator and dotnet-build-validator for Terrapin and they will validate that they can use them on projects they are hosting locally.
 - Rebuild of DLLs on Windows: the target of this milestone is NuPkgs produced on Windows using the .NET Framework compiler.
 The goal is for us to be able to rebuild the DLLs, whether validation succeeds or fails.
 This will help us ensure that we have the right process in place between Terrapin and .NET as well that the PDBs do truly contain enough information for us to recreate compilations.
 - Validation of DLLs on Windows: the target of this milestone is NuPkgs produced on Windows using the .NET Framework compiler.
 The goal is for us to validate the provenance of these binaries as well as find common reasons why provenance validation fails.
 This will let us begin the conversation with .NET customers on how to change their build to make it provenance friendly.
 - Validation of DLLs on Windows Part 2: the target of this milestone is NuPkgs produced on Windows using the .NET Core compiler.
 This will require Terrapin to take the extra environment setup step of installing the correct .NET Core runtime and using that to drive the installation process.